 ...
 Bacon condemns those who value knowledge as an end in itself: this, for him, is to use as a mistress for pleasure what ought to be a spouse for fruit.

 the bit about thinking mortal thoughts : See Aristotle’s Nicomachean Ethics X.7 (1177b, just before 1178a; referring to Euripides and Pindar).

-We must not follow those who advise us, being men, to
+We must not follow those who advise us, being men, to think

-with the best thing in us.
+the best thing in us.